Motoki-Higa/react-authentication-with-express/README.md

 Basic Authentication within a React client application, using an Express REST API.

-__Note:__ This project is created by following [Treehouse's tutorial](https://teamtreehouse.com/library/react-authentication/introducing-the-authentication-project/what-is-basic-authentication).
+__Note:__ This project originally followed [Treehouse's tutorial](https://teamtreehouse.com/library/react-authentication/introducing-the-authentication-project/what-is-basic-authentication).
+However, the project has some security vulnerabilities around protecting routes in the back-end, I have integrated an express-session.

 ## Getting Started